McPolemic/McPolemic.github.io/_posts/2018-02-20-music-cards.md

 ## Challenges

-Often, I feel like posts like this don't delve enough into the challenges someone can run into, making it feel like everything went swimmingly.
-I ran quite a few challenges, which are worth mentioning for a second.
+Often, I feel like posts like this don't delve enough into the challenges someone can encounter, making it feel like everything went swimmingly.
+I ran into quite a few challenges which are worth mentioning.

 * I didn't realize RFID cards and readers have different frequencies and bought the wrong reader at first.
 I returned it and bought the right one.
 * I thought I could always read from STDIN.
 Only after assembling it did I realize I'd have to read directly from the keyboard.